 Although a minority of BLM’s activists support violence, and although some violent individuals point to BLM as the inspiration for killing law enforcement officers, BLM’s core leadership and a majority of its supporters support nonviolent direct action.

-[Note: The current post is the fifth installment in a six-part series on the #BlackLivesMatter movement, including a brief history of BLM, a summary of BLM ideology, a portrait of BLM leaders, a response to FAQs about BLM, and an evangelical evaluation of BLM.]
+[Note: The current post is the fifth installment in a six-part series on the #BlackLivesMatter movement, including an introduction, a brief history of BLM, a summary of BLM ideology, a portrait of 6 BLM leaders, a response to FAQs about BLM, and an evangelical evaluation of BLM.]